 In our program, you’ll spend more time with your eyes glued to a microscope or a flask than you will with your nose buried in a textbook.
 That’s because we believe in hands-on experience, with wide variety of tools at our disposal that will make you anxious to get to lab and see what’s new.

-Our facilities include one of the region’s only educational cadaver labs, new chemistry labs with state-of-the-art equipment and a revamped molecular biology workshop that makes DNA analysis a breeze.
+Our facilities include one of the region’s only educational cadaver labs, new chemistry labs with state-of-the-art equipment and a revamped molecular biology workshop with equipment unparalleled by an institution our size.
 You can probe the actions of proteins in a cell using “lab-on-a-chip” technology or uncover the compounds responsible for the odor of a Life Savers® candy.

 A biochemistry degree from BCU is a great launching point for pursuing a career in medical studies.
 Or, you can land a job elsewhere in the health care field, food processing, pharmaceuticals, the oil industry, government research — and even forensic science!

 BCMB 10IS - Molecular and Genetic Techniques I

 BCMB 20IS - Molecular and Genetic Techniques II

 BCMB 401 - Biochemistry (Molecular Biology) Research Project I

 This course will be comprised of two components.
 First, the student will be introduced to literature in the field, particularly primary research literature.
 Secondly, the student will develop a research proposal and determine a feasible research project with the instructor.
 Initial experimentation will be undertaken.
 Read more »